plasne/engineering-samples/aspnetcore/README.md

 -   HOST_URL: If set, this will determine what names and ports the solution is hosted on.
 Despite the name, you can use a semicolon to separate multiple entries.
 For hosting behind a gateway (which is common), you might use http://*:80 and allow the gateway to terminate SSL.
 -   ALLOWED_ORIGINS: In order for CORS to work, you must specify a semicolon-delimited list of origins to allow via CORS.
 For example, "http://localhost:5000;https://sample.plasne.com" would allow for both testing locally and using a published domain.
 -   ASPNETCORE_ENVIRONMENT: You can set this to "Development", "Staging", or "Production".
--   APPINSIGHTS_KEY: [REQUIRED] You must set this to the instrumentation key for AppInsights.
+-   APPINSIGHTS_KEY: If you intend to use AppInsights, you must set this instrumentation key.

 ## CORS